top of page

 Beyond our spirited dance tunes, Pay the Reckoning offers a graceful collection of "folk-classical" melodies perfect for your ceremony or formal event.
 We invite you to explore these selections, crafted to add a timeless, heartfelt atmosphere to your beautiful day.

-Enjoy a preview of our wedding and ceremonial music on the player below.
+Enjoy a preview of our wedding and ceremonial music on the player above, and read about the historical and cultural significance of each selection below.

 Sí Bheag, Sí Mhór